icculp/MasterMind/README.md

 # Hack day: Mastermind challenge :brain:
-Hack day Mastermind game challenge, written in an unfamiliar language
+Hack day Mastermind game challenge, written in an unfamiliar language :coffee:

 ## Challenge :sweat:
 Today, you will implement the game Mastermind.